 Public Laws are enacted legislation (bills that survive the legislative process) identified by the number of the Congressional session and a sequential number, e.g., P.L.
-113-1 is the first enacted public legislation by the 113rd Congress.
+113-1 is the first public law passed by the 113th Congress.
 Private laws are numbered separately and are rare.
-Both are issued first as separate "slip laws" and then reprinted in sequential (chronological) order in the United States Statutes at Large (Stat.), the "session laws" for each legislative session.
-Access online:
+Both are issued first as individual "slip laws" and then reprinted in sequential (chronological) order in the United States Statutes at Large (Stat.), the "session laws" for each legislative session.
+Note: The statutes have volume numbers that do not correspond with the number of the Congress.

-The content of public legislation is fit into relevant subject titles of the official, government-printed federal code, the United States Code (U.S.C.), so that all current legislation on the same topic is gathered together, but this is a lengthy process.
-Each piece of legislation can add new language, delete existing language, renumber sections, or any combination of these.
+Public laws are codified into relevant subject titles of the official, government-printed federal code, the United States Code (U.S.C.), so that all current legislation on the same topic is gathered together, but this is a lengthy process.
+Each piece of legislation can add new language, delete or edit existing language, renumber sections, or any combination of these.
 Two well-known, privately-published (unofficial) versions of the U.S.C. are United States Code Annotated (U.S.C.A.) and United States Code Service (U.S.C.S.).
-Access online:

 A Statutes at Large citation example is 78 STAT.
 241 (see sample page).
 The first number in the citation refers to the volume and the second number refers to the page.
 The volume number does not coincide with the session of Congress that passed the laws contained in the volume.
 In this example, volume 78 contains laws passed by the 88th Congress.